-NVIDIA provides distribution-specific packages for the Toolkit hook through a dedicated repository.
+NVIDIA provides distribution-specific packages for their Container Toolkit (which includes the hook) through the libnvidia-container repository.

 For example, to install the hook on RHEL 8:

 More information is available on the official NVIDIA documentation.

 Build from source

 To build the hook from source, an installation of the Go programming language is needed.
 System packages are available for major Linux distributions, or you can follow the official documentation for manual installation.